marcus-crane/utf9k/content/questions/prometheus-sample-size.md

 ---
-title: Prometheus
+title: "How large is a single Prometheus sample?"
-slug: prometheus
+slug: "prometheus-sample-size"
-category: questions
+category: "questions"
 tags:
-- monitoring
+- "monitoring"
-- prometheus
+- "prometheus"
-- timeseries
+- "timeseries"
 ---

-## How large is a single sample?

 According to the [Storage](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects) part of the Prometheus documentation, a single sample is somewhere between 1 - 2 bytes.